 Adjusted EBITDA is a non-GAAP financial measure and is not intended to replace financial performance measures determined in accordance with GAAP, such as net income (loss).
 Rather, we present Adjusted EBITDA as a supplemental measure of our performance.
-We define Adjusted EBITDA as net income (loss) before interest expense, net; income tax (expense) benefit; and depreciation and amortization, adjusted for the impact of certain other items, including impairments of goodwill, intangible assets, and other long-lived assets; non-cash, share-based compensation; sponsor fees; loss on extinguishment of debt; the effect of interest rate derivatives; acquisition-related and integration costs; and certain non-cash and non-operating items further adjusted to exclude non-recurring or unusual items, such as legal costs and settlements associated with acquisition matters; the discontinuation of our ABA Therapy services; non-acquisition related legal settlements; and other system transition costs, professional fees and other costs.
+We define Adjusted EBITDA as net income (loss) before interest expense, net; income tax (expense) benefit; and depreciation and amortization, adjusted for the impact of certain other items that are either non-recurring, infrequent, non-cash, unusual, or items deemed by management to not be indicative of the performance of our core operations, including impairments of goodwill, intangible assets, and other long-lived assets; non-cash, share-based compensation; sponsor fees; loss on extinguishment of debt; the effect of interest rate derivatives; acquisition-related and integration costs; legal costs and settlements associated with acquisition matters; the discontinuation of our ABA Therapy services; non-acquisition related legal settlements; and other system transition costs, professional fees and other costs.
 As a non-GAAP financial measure, our computation of Adjusted EBITDA may vary from similarly termed non-GAAP financial measures used by other companies, making comparisons with other companies on the basis if this measure impracticable.